bilalelhoudaigui/TCDS-v2/README.md

 ## Code Example

-You can test the example by placing the `example` directory (provided with the package) in your *current working directory* and type the following command :
+You can test the example by going to the `analysis_scripts` directory (provided with the package) and type the following command :

 ```
 # Execute the script by providing the parameter file and the input directory (the output directory path is optional)
-# python start_simulation.py path/to/the/params.ini output
+# python start_simulation.py path/to/the/params.ini output/path
-python start_simulation.py params.ini
+python start_simulation.py example/params.ini example/output
 ```

 NOTE : The input directory should contain the *GFF*, *TSS*, *TTS*  and the *Protein barrier* file.